DaxChen/kaldi-hugo-cms-template/site/content/products.md

         variety of coffee beans grown with great care for the environment and local communities.
 Check our post or contact us directly for current availability.
+    - image: /img/illustrations/meeting-space.svg
+      text: >
+        We believe that good coffee has the power to bring people together.
+        That’s why we decided to turn a corner of our shop into a cozy meeting space where you can hang out with fellow coffee lovers and learn about coffee making techniques.
+All of the artwork on display there is for sale.
+The full price you pay goes to the artist.
     - image: /img/illustrations/coffee-gear.svg
       text: >
         We offer a small, but carefully curated selection of brewing gear and